Szmyk/gmbt/README.md

 Example Batch scripts are also in [example project].

-Below are some examples used developing [The History of Khorinis] project:
+Below are some examples used developing [The Chronicles of Myrtana] project:

 * **GMBT_QuickTest.bat**